Privacy & Cookies Policies

 Disclosure of your Personal Information

-We only process and share your Personal Information, including sharing with service providers or other external entities, to the extent reasonably necessary to fulfill your requests and meet our legitimate business and legal objectives.
+We only process and share your Personal Information, including sharing with service providers or other external entities, to the extent reasonably necessary to fulfil your requests and meet our legitimate business and legal objectives.
 When we disclose Personal Information to external entities to perform services for us, we establish by contract that they may access your Personal Information only for the purposes of performing those services.
 We disclose your Personal Information to payment providers, technology providers, insurers (only if required, for example, after an accident) and other professional service providers to process bookings, process payments and manage bookings.
+Car registration and identifying number will be shared with the projects parking management companies to confirm the validity of parking on and around the campuses during guest stays and visits.

-We do not transfer your data outside of the EEU nor do we use automated decision making.
+We do not use automated decision making.
 We use and keep data to fulfill our contractual agreement and to provide a service, to respond to questions or complaints.
 We obey rules regarding record keeping, uphold legal rights and balance if it is in our and your legitimate interest.
 We keep data in line with any statutory limitation periods and for tax, regulatory or legal purposes.

 Data Rights and Complaints